gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 programmer: we have made the problem more difficult than it need to be by forcing the expression of redundant information in the language.

-### Problem 3: Large homogenous tuples exascerbate linear type checking behavior from [SE-0283](0283-tuples-are-equatable-comparable-hashable.md)
+### Problem 3: Large homogeneous tuples exascerbate linear type checking behavior from [SE-0283](0283-tuples-are-equatable-comparable-hashable.md)

 [SE-0283](0283-tuples-are-equatable-comparable-hashable.md) changed tuples to conform to Equatable, Hashable, and Comparable if all of the elements of such a